 A long series of positive mistakes

 Do you remember your first mistakes?
 They are the ones who built you.
-Just a few months old, when you’ve stretched your arm a bit too far, you’ve discovered that you can go from your back to your stomach by moving your body.
-Later, you discovered how to walk, through several attempts and mistakes of coordination.
-The human being learns through imitation, experimentation and especially mistakes.
+When you were just a few months old and reached for something a little too far, you discovered that you could roll from your back to your tummy by moving your body.
+Later, you discovered walking, through several trials and errors of coordination.
+Human beings learn through imitation, experimentation and especially mistakes.
 How many of you have tried and learned from your mistake that fire burns?

-Positive mistakes, innovation source
+Positive mistakes, source of innovation

-If a member of your team seems to be making a mistake, what are you doing?
-Assess the risks to your organization, colleagues or yourself.
-Also evaluate the learning he can draw and accompany him to learn as much as possible.
-Finally, stay tuned, because his mistake could lead you on tracks that you do not know!
-So, fail!
-Fail fast!
-Fail a lot, while managing the risks.
+If a member of your team seems to be making a mistake, what do you do?
+Be sure to assess the risk to your organization, to colleagues or to yourself.
+Also, assess the learning that he will be able to get from it and accompany him to learn as much as possible.
+Finally, stay tuned, because his mistake could lead you to tracks you don’t know!